 In 2011, we launched a program with the city of Lausanne to enrich its knowledge of micro-pollutants.
 The program tested a number of innovative solutions, and in particular the combination of two leading-edge technologies: oxidation by ozone and absorption on a pulsed reactor of powdered activated carbon.
 This game changing technology helped us win the contract with the city authorities for an unprecedented system which totally protects Lake Geneva.
 On 1 January 2016, Switzerland became the first country to introduce legislation on the treatment of the micro-pollutants present in wastewater.
 In May 2016, EPURA, a limited company belonging to the City of Lausanne, supported by the engineering consultants BG Ingénieurs Conseils SA and Holinger SA, chose SUEZ and its Swiss partner TECHFINA to build the facilities to treat wastewater, micro-pollutants and purification sludge at the Vidy purification station, which serves the Lausanne region.

 “The Water and Health seminar co-organized by SUEZ is a forum for the discussion of questions related to water and the possible solutions.
 The seminar is attended by students and academic and industrial researchers of international renown.”

 Dr Jean-François LoretHead of Health and environment Department at SUEZ

-An annual seminar for Ph.D students
+We sponsor an annual seminar for Ph.D. students

-Every year, SUEZ, the University of Lorraine (France) and Bonn University (Germany) co-organize the international Water and Health seminar for Ph.D. students.
+Every year, SUEZ, the University of Lorraine (France) and Bonn University (Germany) co-organize an international Water and Health seminar for Ph.D. students.
 The event provides a forum for students from all over the world to discuss the results of their research (pollutants of hydric origin, epidemiology, microbiology, the sociological aspects of crisis management, etc.) with leading international scientists.

-The 2016 SUEZ Water and Health Award
+The 2019 SUEZ Water and Health Award